Texas Hospital Admits Hospital Negligence, Reaches Settlement

 Amid rumors of a lawsuit, the hospital apparently acknowledged that it had failed in initially diagnosing the victim.
 As part of an agreement between the family of the victim and the hospital, the family won’t be suing the hospital in exchange for a settlement, no bills for his medical treatment and donations to a charitable foundation that will help treat those in Liberia who are stricken by Ebola.
 The foundation will also bare the victim’s name.

 While avoiding the process of filing a medical malpractice lawsuit may have shortened the period of time that it can take to reach a settlement for alleged hospital negligence, this process is not necessarily typical of how compensation is awarded.
-Generally, before any settlement can be reached, a victim’s family must first file a medical malpractice claim in an attempt to prove that the harm inflicted upon their loved one was definitively caused by the negligence of a healthcare provider.
+As stated by one of the most respected medical injury attorneys in Houston, generally, before any settlement can be reached, a victim’s family must first file a medical malpractice claim in an attempt to prove that the harm inflicted upon their loved one was definitively caused by the negligence of a healthcare provider.
 However, the compensation that the family received is similar to what other Texas families may receive, such as financial recourse for damages and related medical bills.

 Source: my9nj.com, Emily Schmall, Nov.
 12, 2014

 Our attorneys have extensive experience examining, preparing, and presenting complicated medical evidence for all types of healthcare related injuries.
 We have helped clients all across the nation recover compensation for mistakes made by physicians, hospital staff, nurses, medical facilities, and pharmacists.

 HAVE QUESTIONS?
 NOT SURE IF YOU HAVE A CASE?
 WE'RE HERE TO HELP.

 Don’t Wait!
 Contact Us Today to Get the Help You Deserve From One of the Best Medical Malpractice Law Firms in Texas.